Installing GOAD on PROXMOX Part 1: pfSense

 • password: pfsense

-pfsense - Wizard setup
+pfSense - Wizard configuration

-Now follow the wizard for pfsense setup
+Now follow the pfSense configuration wizard pfSense - Wizard setup

 • Leave LAN as 192.168.1.2/24